 Note: If someone has been following your account even before you privatized it, they will still be able to see and interact with your tweets.

-- How to make your Twitter account private on iPhone and Android
+- How to make your Twitter account private on iPhone

 - Make Twitter account private on desktop